AdobeDocs/target.it-IT/help/c-activities/c-troubleshooting-activities/content-trouble.md

 ## mboxTrace {#section_256FCF7C14BB435BA2C68049EF0BA99E}

-mboxTrace consente di ricevere informazioni di tracciamento collegate alle risposte mbox.
-Le informazioni di tracciamento riflettono il risultato di una chiamata mbox (ad esempio, una conversione o un’impressione) ed eventuali dati ulteriori che possono aiutare a determinare perché sia stato ottenuto questo particolare risultato, ad esempio un insieme di rami disponibili tra i quali è stata effettuata la selezione in una campagna.
+mboxTrace enables you to receive trace information attached to [!DNL Target] responses.
+Trace information reflects the outcome of a [!DNL Target] call (for example, a conversion or an impression) and any additional data that may help in determining why this particular outcome happened, such as a set of available branches among which the selection was made in a campaign.
 Esegui il debug della distribuzione dei contenuti con queste informazioni.

 Sono disponibili i seguenti parametri: